Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	IT Staff

-9. You are working with the `chinook` database and want to filter on the `hiredate` column to find all employees hired on or after `'2003-10-17'` (October17, 2003) .Replace `--???` with the missing information to complete the query.
+9. You are working with the `chinook` database and want to filter on the `hiredate` column to find all employees hired on or after `'2003-10-17'` (October 17, 2003) .Replace `--???` with the missing information to complete the query.
 (If you want to undo your changes to the query, you can click the Reset button)

    ```sql
    SELECT firstname, lastname,hiredate